shlokadaga/Trust-Based-Recommendation-Model/README.md

 Measure the distance between user ratings
 PCC : Gives strength of correlation. <br>
 Distance : Gives the magnitude difference.<br>
-Why do we need these functions?
+Why do we need these functions? <br>
-•	Because, if 2 users have similar ratings, we can use one rating to predict the missing ratings of another user.
+•	Because, if 2 users have similar ratings, we can use one rating to predict the missing ratings of another user. <br>
-•	PCC – Measures correlation but ignores magnitude.
+•	PCC – Measures correlation but ignores magnitude. <br>
-•	Distance Matrix – Provides magnitude-based comparisons but do not consider directions of preference.
+•	Distance Matrix – Provides magnitude-based comparisons but do not consider directions of preference. <br>
-This way, these both help balances both aspects.
+This way, these both help balances both aspects. <br>